max-carter-math/max-carter-math.github.io/other.md

 ## Other Links

 * I currently work in the Zero-Dimensional Symmetry research group at the Univeristy of Newcastle.
 The research group specialises in studying totally disconnected locally compact groups.
 Please visit our homepage [http://zerodimensional.group/](http://zerodimensional.group/) to see our latest work along with upcoming conferences and events.

+* I am apart of the organising team for the (GT)^2 Graduate Symposium.
+Visit the following website for more information and upcoming talks: [https://www.maths.usyd.edu.au/u/GTSquared/](https://www.maths.usyd.edu.au/u/GTSquared/)